 Because you’ll want to run OpenSwath on large batches of files, you’ll of course want to script these commands, and also run them on the cluster using pbs or some other batch management system.
 Typically an experiment will involve ~10-50 mzML files to be run through OpenSwath.

-My own scripts for doing this are located in:
+Scripts for doing this are provided at:

-cd /net/maccoss/vol1/home/damodei/HasmikSwath
+[TODO URL – these are in source control at pwiz_tools\Skyline\Executables\PeakComparison\OpenSwathLinuxScripts]

 At the lowest level the basic commands are in: